pingidentity/pingdirectory-go-client/docs/ConsoleJsonAccessLogPublisherResponse.md

 ### NewConsoleJsonAccessLogPublisherResponse

-`func NewConsoleJsonAccessLogPublisherResponse(schemas []EnumconsoleJsonAccessLogPublisherSchemaUrn, enabled bool, ) *ConsoleJsonAccessLogPublisherResponse`
+`func NewConsoleJsonAccessLogPublisherResponse(schemas []EnumconsoleJsonAccessLogPublisherSchemaUrn, id string, enabled bool, ) *ConsoleJsonAccessLogPublisherResponse`

 NewConsoleJsonAccessLogPublisherResponse instantiates a new ConsoleJsonAccessLogPublisherResponse object This constructor will assign default values to properties that have it defined,